Nasnency/Project3155/ComicCorner/static/README.md

 ## CSS Subdirectory

-The `css` directory contains a single CSS file, `style.css`, which is used to style the front-end of the application.
-This file is rather small as a result of using [Bootstrap5](<https://getbootstrap.com/docs/5.1/getting-started/introduction/>) for most of the styling and since the application is meant to be mostly skeletal.
-Students should consider this an easy implementation point when planning the customizations for their group's project.
+The `css` directory contains two css files.
+These files are rather small as a result of using [Bootstrap5](<https://getbootstrap.com/docs/5.1/getting-started/introduction/>) for most of the styling.
+The first file, `login.css`, is used to style the login and registration pages.
+The second file, `errors.css`, is used to style error pages, and is similarly small.

 ## Images Subdirectory

-The `images` directory contains a set of files, which the application uses to display product images.
-The filepaths for these images are stored in the application's database, so be mindful of the filepaths when adding, removing, or renaming files in either location.
+The `images` directory contains a set of files, which the application uses to display its various backgrounds and such.
+Additionally, it contains all of the comic pages that are displayed, and it enjoys frequent additions as new comic pages are uploaded.